beforebeta/keensmb/API.rst

 Response is JSON-encoded object with the following attributes:

 	``import_request_id``
-		Unique import request ID
+		Unique import request ID.

 	``columns``
+		List of values from first row of import file.
+Possibly the header of the CSV-file.

+	``sample_data``
-		List of non-empty values one per each column in import file.
+		List of non-empty values collected from second and following rows of the file.
+Contains sample data from all columns.

 GET /api/client/:client_slug/customers/import/:import_request_id